QasimSoftwares/Foundation-Portal-New/docs/SECURITY.md

 ## Rate Limiting

-Rate limiting is implemented to prevent brute force attacks.
-The current configuration allows:
+Rate limiting is implemented to prevent brute force attacks and abuse.
+The canonical implementation lives in `src/lib/security/rateLimit.ts` and is applied by `src/middleware.ts`.

-- 10 requests per minute for authentication endpoints
-- 100 requests per minute for API endpoints
+All API routes must be App Router routes under `src/app/api/**` and return standardized JSON errors.
+Express-style routes under `src/routes/**` are no longer supported.

 ## Session Management